Publications

 2024

-- Statistical inference with a manifold-constrained RNA velocity model uncovers cell cycle speed modulationsAlex R. Lederer , Maxine Leonardi , Lorenzo Talamanca , and 10 more authorsbioRxiv, 2024
+- Statistical inference with a manifold-constrained RNA velocity model uncovers cell cycle speed modulationsAlex R. Lederer , Maxine Leonardi , Lorenzo Talamanca , and 11 more authorsNature Methods, 2024

-Across a range of biological processes, cells undergo coordinated changes in gene expression, resulting in transcriptome dynamics that unfold within a low-dimensional manifold.
-Single-cell RNA-sequencing (scRNA-seq) only measures temporal snapshots of gene expression.
-However, information on the underlying low-dimensional dynamics can be extracted using RNA velocity, which models unspliced and spliced RNA abundances to estimate the rate of change of gene expression.
-Available RNA velocity algorithms can be fragile and rely on heuristics that lack statistical control.
+Across biological systems, cells undergo coordinated changes in gene expression, resulting in transcriptome dynamics that unfold within a low-dimensional manifold.
+While low-dimensional dynamics can be extracted using RNA velocity, these algorithms can be fragile and rely on heuristics lacking statistical control.
 Moreover, the estimated vector field is not dynamically consistent with the traversed gene expression manifold.
-Here, we develop a generative model of RNA velocity and a Bayesian inference approach that solves these problems.
-Our model couples velocity field and manifold estimation in a reformulated, unified framework, so as to coherently identify the parameters of an autonomous dynamical system.
-Focusing on the cell cycle, we implemented VeloCycle to study gene regulation dynamics on one-dimensional periodic manifolds and validated using live-imaging its ability to infer actual cell cycle periods.
-We benchmarked RNA velocity inference with sensitivity analyses and demonstrated one- and multiple-sample testing.
-We also conducted Markov chain Monte Carlo inference on the model, uncovering key relationships between gene-specific kinetics and our gene-independent velocity estimate.
-Finally, we applied VeloCycle to in vivo samples and in vitro genome-wide Perturb-seq, revealing regionally-defined proliferation modes in neural progenitors and the effect of gene knockdowns on cell cycle speed.
-Ultimately, VeloCycle expands the scRNA-seq analysis toolkit with a modular and statistically rigorous RNA velocity inference framework.
+To address these challenges, we introduce a Bayesian model of RNA velocity that couples velocity field and manifold estimation in a reformulated, unified framework, identifying the parameters of an explicit dynamical system.
+Focusing on the cell cycle, we implement VeloCycle to study gene regulation dynamics on one-dimensional periodic manifolds and validate its ability to infer cell cycle periods using live imaging.
+We also apply VeloCycle to reveal speed differences in regionally defined progenitors and Perturb-seq gene knockdowns.
+Overall, VeloCycle expands the single-cell RNA sequencing analysis toolkit with a modular and statistically consistent RNA velocity inference framework.

 - Specialized signaling centers direct cell fate and spatial organization in a limb organoid modelEvangelia Skoufa , Jixing Zhong , Oliver Kahre , and 12 more authorsbioRxiv, 2024